-As a specialist in full service vehicle leasing, the Issuer's gross operating income ("GOI") isrevenues are well diversified with a financial margin (that represents 44 per cent. of the Issuer's GOIrevenues at the end of December 202019), a service margin (including various types of services and insurance) (that represents 45 46 per cent. of the Issuer's revenuesGOI at the end of December 202019) and a used car margin (that represents 1110 per cent. of the Issuer's revenuesGOI at the end of December 202019).
+As a specialist in full service vehicle leasing, the Issuer's gross operating income ("GOI") is well diversified with a financial lease contract margin (that represents 43.6 45.6 per cent. of the Issuer's GOI at the end of December 2020 and 42.4% 41.5% at the end of June December 2021), a service margin (including various types of services and insurance) (that represents 45.3 42.9 per cent. of the Issuer's GOI at the end of December 2020 and 37.9% 37.2% at the end of June December 2021) and a used car margin (that represents 11.6 per cent. of the Issuer's GOI at the end of December 2020 and 19.6% 21.3% at the end of June December 2021).
 With respect to the used car margin, the Issuer retains the residual value risk on its leased vehicles and sells vehicles returned by its clients at the end of the lease, at a profit or loss.
-Gross operating profit from such vehicle sales totalled EUR 129 million in 2019 and EUR 159 137 million in 201820.
+Gross operating profit from such vehicle sales totalled EUR 129 million in 2019, EUR 159 million in 2020 and EUR 166 370 million in the first half of 2021.
 However, the Issuer may be unable to sell its used vehicles at desirable prices, and faces risks related to the residual value of its vehicles in connection with such disposals.
 The Issuer is exposed to a potential loss in a financial year from (i) resale of vehicles related to leases, which expire during the period whose resale value is lower than their net carrying amount and (ii) additional impairment during the lease period if residual value drops below contractual residual value.

 The proceeds invoiced upon the sale of a used vehicle and the risk of such proceeds being less than the book value of such vehicle as at the contractual end date may depend on a number of factors, which may be outside the Issuer's control.
-Profit from future sales and estimated losses, and consequently the risk of such sales proceeds being less than the contractual residual value, are impacted by internal remarketing performance and external factors such as macroeconomic conditions, government policies, tax and environmental regulations, economic consequences of COVID-19 crisis, emission values and fuel prices, consumer choices, consumer confidence, new vehicle prices, new vehicle sales, new vehicle brand images or marketing programs, the actual or perceived quality, safety or reliability of vehicles, the level of current used vehicle values, etc.
+Profit from future sales and estimated losses, and consequently the risk of such sales proceeds being less than the contractual residual value, are impacted by internal remarketing performance and external factors such as macroeconomic conditions, government policies, tax and environmental regulations, emission values and fuel prices, consumer choices, consumer confidence, new vehicle prices, new vehicle sales, new vehicle brand images or marketing programs, the actual or perceived quality, safety or reliability of vehicles, the level of current used vehicle values, etc.

 Technological change can also create uncertainties as to the future value of vehicles.
 Some technologies can become less desirable if vehicle performance or regulations change.
 An example observed 3 years ago is the impact on diesel used car prices following the DieselGate and the ban of diesel cars in some areas and in large cities.
-At that time the impact on diesel used car prices was estimated at EUR three hundred (300) per car with the rateable value of EUR ten thousand (10,000) in average, which constitutes three (3%) per cent.
+At that time the impact on diesel used car prices was estimated at EUR three hundred (300) per car with the rateable value of EUR ten thousand (10,000) in average, which constitutes three (3%.) per cent.
 An action plan was set up in 2017 to compensate the effect of the diesel crisis, mainly based on: remarketing initiatives, fleet booster and insurance initiatives, and also through new products launch and productivity gains.
-Since 2017, a strong attention has also been put on transforming the car mix in the new production (cars entering the fleet) with a 5-year ambition to reduce the diesel share from 90% to 45%.
+Since 2017, a strong attention has also been put on transforming the car mix in the new production (cars entering the fleet) with a 5 year ambition which allowed to reduce the diesel share from 90% to 45% 44% in 2021.